Wayne County Ohio assistance programs.

 There are several offices of this non-profit, as noted.
 As resource levels allow, it provides emergency funds up to $100 for rental assistance, utilities, and even prescription medication.
 Also provides vouchers to be used to pay for clothing or furniture.
 A food pantry is at most sites and they also have Christmas meals and free gifts for children.

 Shreve United Methodist Church – Offers short term, emergency financial assistance to Shreve residents only.
 Aid is for those who are facing utility disconnection or behind on their rent and owe back payments.
 The church also tries to provide gasoline vouchers.
 All applications are reviewed on a one off basis.
 Call (330) 567-2051.

-People to People Ministries is based in Wooster at 454 E Bowman St. As a last resort, provides temporary financial aid for help with rental expenses, security deposits, and utility bill payments as well when faced with a disconnection.
+People to People Ministries is based in Wooster at 454 E Bowman St. As a last resort, provides temporary financial aid for help with rental expenses, security deposits, and utility bill payments.
+The charity may also help with electric or heat well when faced with a disconnection.
+Or get food, clothes and more.
 Money may be issued for natural gas, electric bills, propane, heating oil, water, and sewer costs.
 Only small partial payments are made.
 (330) 262-1662

 Wayne County Job and Family Services offers assistance as a last resort.
 A number of needs can be met by the county, government affiliated organization.
 Any support provided is short term and is for needs that can’t be addressed using existing community resources.
 Some examples of the services include the following.